ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-25-on-what-it-takes.md

-## Sipag at Tiyaga - how can we support open-ended and highly-experimental activities?
+## Sipag at Tiyaga - supporting hardwork and long-horizon activities

-## Bayanihan - what type of partnerships should take place to enable innovation?
+## Bayanihan - community-building and strong grassroots networks